abhiTronix/vidgear/docs/contribution/issue.md

 # Submitting an Issue Guidelines

-If you've found a new bug or you've come up with some new feature which can improve the quality of the VidGear, then related issues are welcomed!
-But, Before you do, please read the following guidelines:
+If you've found a new bug or you've come up with some new feature which can improve the quality of VidGear, then related issues are welcome!
+But, before you do, please read the following guidelines:

 ??? question "First Issue on GitHub?"
-    You can easily learn about it from [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) wiki.
+    You can easily learn about it from the [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) wiki.

-!!!
-Info
+!!! info

     Please note that your issue will be fixed much faster if you spend about half an hour preparing it, including the exact reproduction steps and a demo.
-If you're in a hurry or don't feel confident, it's fine to report issues with less details, but this makes it less likely they'll get fixed soon.
+If you're in a hurry or don't feel confident, it's fine to report issues with fewer details, but this makes it less likely they'll get fixed soon.

 ### Search the Docs and Previous Issues

-  * Remember to first search GitHub for a [open or closed issue](https://github.com/abhiTronix/vidgear/issues?q=is%3Aissue) that relates to your submission or already been reported.
-You may find related information and the discussion might inform you of workarounds that may help to resolve the issue.
+  * Remember to first search GitHub for an [open or closed issue](https://github.com/abhiTronix/vidgear/issues?q=is%3Aissue) that relates to your submission or has already been reported.
+You may find related information, and the discussion might inform you of workarounds that may help resolve the issue.
-  * For quick questions, please refrain from opening an issue, as you can reach us on [Gitter](https://gitter.im/vidgear/community) community channel.
+  * For quick questions, please refrain from opening an issue, as you can reach us on the [Gitter](https://gitter.im/vidgear/community) community channel.
   * Also, go comprehensively through our dedicated [FAQ & Troubleshooting section](../../help/get_help/#frequently-asked-questions).

 ### Gather Required Information

-* All VidGear APIs provides a `logging` boolean flag in parameters, to log debugged output to terminal.
-Kindly turn this parameter `True` in the respective API for getting debug output, and paste it with your Issue.
+* All VidGear APIs provide a `logging` boolean flag in parameters to log debug output to the terminal.
+Kindly turn this parameter `True` in the respective API for getting debug output, and paste it with your issue.
-* In order to reproduce bugs we will systematically ask you to provide a minimal reproduction code for your report.
+* In order to reproduce bugs, we will systematically ask you to provide a minimal reproduction code for your report.
-* Check and paste, exact VidGear version by running command `#!python python -c "import vidgear; print(vidgear.__version__)"`.
+* Check and paste the exact VidGear version by running the command `#!python python -c "import vidgear; print(vidgear.__version__)"`.

 ### Follow the Issue Template

 * Please format your issue by choosing the appropriate template.
-* Any improper/insufficient reports will be marked with **MISSING : INFORMATION :mag:** and **MISSING : TEMPLATE :grey_question:** like labels, and if we don't hear back from you we may close the issue.
+* Any improper or insufficient reports will be marked with **MISSING : INFORMATION :mag:** and **MISSING : TEMPLATE :grey_question:** labels, and if we don't hear back from you, we may close the issue.

 ### Raise the Issue

 * Add a brief but descriptive title for your issue.
 * Keep the issue phrasing in context of the problem.
-* Attach source-code/screenshots if you have one.
+* Attach source-code/screenshots if you have them.
-* Finally, raise it by choosing the appropriate Issue Template: [**Bug report 🐛**](https://github.com/abhiTronix/vidgear/issues/new?assignees=abhiTronix&labels=BUG+%3Abug%3A%2CNEED+TRIAGE+%3Apolice_car%3A&template=bug_report.yaml&title=%5BBug%5D%3A+), [Proposal 💡](https://github.com/abhiTronix/vidgear/issues/new?assignees=&labels=PROPOSAL+%3Aenvelope_with_arrow%3A&template=proposal.yaml&title=%5BProposal%5D%3A+), [Question ❔](https://github.com/abhiTronix/vidgear/issues/new?assignees=&labels=QUESTION+%3Aquestion%3A&template=question.yaml&title=%5BQuestion%5D%3A+).
+* Finally, raise it by choosing the appropriate Issue Template: [**Bug report 🐜**](https://github.com/abhiTronix/vidgear/issues/new?assignees=abhiTronix&labels=BUG+%3Abug%3A%2CNEED+TRIAGE+%3Apolice_car%3A&template=bug_report.yaml&title=%5BBug%5D%3A+), [**Proposal 💡**](https://github.com/abhiTronix/vidgear/issues/new?assignees=&labels=PROPOSAL+%3Aenvelope_with_arrow%3A&template=proposal.yaml&title=%5BProposal%5D%3A+), [**Question ❔**](https://github.com/abhiTronix/vidgear/issues/new?assignees=&labels=QUESTION+%3Aquestion%3A&template=question.yaml&title=%5BQuestion%5D%3A+).

-&nbsp;